jwssnr/Specs-for-CSS-Lines/README.md

 ## Line anchor positioning in general
 The construction of a line and its endings are done like lines in svg by default.

 ![As described.](img/line-anchor2.png)

+The positioning of the anchors would happen on the same point.

 # Thanks